UsamaJawed/admin-dashboard-dry-scss/README.md

 # Admin Dashboard with Dry Scss

 A modern minimalist admin dashboard made with Angular with Dry SCSS approach without using any CSS framework.
+The design is created by [Anton Avilov](https://dribbble.com/avilov), he is an absolutely amazing designer.
+All the rights to the design belongs to him and I am just a curious person who wants to showcase skills using his designs.
+You should definitely check out his dribbble profile.

 ![](src/assets/images/admin-dashboard.png)